ahsanabbas123/ahsanabbas123.github.io/projects.md

 *April 2020*

-PyTorch implementation of the Transformer model in "[Attention is All You Need](https://arxiv.org/abs/1706.03762)" (Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin, arxiv, 2017).
+PyTorch implementation of the Transformer model in "[Attention is All You Need](https://arxiv.org/abs/1706.03762)".
 This model is based solely on attention mechanisms and introduces Multi-Head Attention.
 The encoder and decoder are made of multiple layers, with each layer consisting of Multi-Head Attention and Positionwise Feedforward sublayers.
 This model is currently used in many state-of-the-art sequence-to-sequence and transfer learning tasks.

 The model reaches a bleu score of 35.44 which is comparable to the state of the art performances of recent models such as 'Multi-Agent Dual Learning' which reaches ~40 as reported on this [leaderboard](https://paperswithcode.com/sota/machine-translation-on-wmt2016-english-german).